 Craig Kielburger is a New York Times bestselling author, syndicated columnist read by millions, and social entrepreneur who co-founded the WE movement with the mission to make “doing good, doable”.
 A powerful, internationally acclaimed speaker, he inspires audiences to take steps toward making a meaningful impact right now.

-Craig and Marc’s pioneering social enterprise model, ME to WE, sustains the work of their charitable mission with socially-conscious products purchased by millions of consumers.
+The Kielburgers’ pioneering social enterprise model, ME to WE, sustains the work of their charitable mission with socially-conscious products purchased by millions of consumers.
 Their work has resulted in a holistic development model lifting more than one million people out of poverty.

-Craig is the recipient of The Order of Canada, the Nelson Mandela Freedom Medal, and the World Children’s Prize.
+Kielburger is the recipient of The Order of Canada, the Nelson Mandela Freedom Medal, and the World Children’s Prize.